amomen9/PostgreSQL/Barman/barman_2.14.md

-II) add this line to /etc/profile to make it persistent, just issue the following command:
+II. add this line to /etc/profile to make it persistent, just issue the following command: